plotters-rs/plotters/README.md

 ## Trying with Jupyter evcxr Kernel Interactively

-Plotters now supports integration with `evcxr` and is able to interactively drawing plots in Jupyter Notebook.
+Plotters now supports integration with `evcxr` and is able to interactively draw plots in Jupyter Notebook.
 The feature `evcxr` should be enabled when including Plotters to Jupyter Notebook.

 The following code shows a minimal example of this.